We’ve put together a list of cover letter tips, including:

 - between 10.5 and 12 pts

-The best fonts for CVs — such as Cambria, Arial, Calibri, Georgia, and Times New Roman — are also perfect for writing cover letters.
+The best fonts for CVs — such as Cambria, Arial, and Georgia — are also perfect for cover letters.

 Optimise your covering letter by using UK-standard margins and line spacing: